amihere/digital_qlc/new_questions.md

 ## stress_explanation

 **Question:** That experience you described—the constant tension and the racing thoughts—is a sign that your mind and body are stuck on high alert.
 That is an exhausting way to live, and it's a very common experience for nursing mothers.
-You do not have to live with that tension all the time, and there are ways to find calm again.
+Since you don't feel like engaging with any exercises now, would you like to explore any of these other options?
-**Type:** text
+**Type:** choice
-**Next:** checkout_point
+**Options:** Explore talking to a professional, Learn about the community support group, Just rest for now.
+I need time to think.
+**Next:** case stress_explanation: Explore talking to a professional -> professional_contact, Learn about the community support group -> community_group_info, Just rest for now.
+I need time to think. -> rest_choice

 ---